-When is the Best Time of Year to Test Your Home For Radon Gas
+30 Nov When is the Best Time to Test Your Home For Radon Gas

 Radon gas is colorless, odorless, invisible, and you are constantly surrounded by it especially in your home.
 The gas is produced naturally from a breakdown of uranium in soil, rock, and water.
 When the levels of radon gas get too high and infiltrate your home, it can be deadly.
 Unlike carbon monoxide, there is not a device that you can leave in your home to alert you when conditions become dangerous.
 While there are monitors homeowners can get, they are often inaccurate and cannot monitor both radon gas and carbon monoxide.

-The dangers of radon gas is not well known and is rarely discussed.
-This poses a large threat as symptoms of radon gas exposure take a long time to detect, so you may not be away that someone in your home is experiencing symptoms.
-Long term exposure can lead to cancer and even death.
+The dangers of radon gas are not well known and are rarely discussed.
+This poses a large threat as symptoms of radon gas exposure takes a long time to detect, so you may not be aware that someone in your home is experiencing symptoms.
+Long-term exposure can lead to cancer and even death.
 In fact, radon gas is the leading cause of lung cancer among nonsmokers.
 The only way to truly protect your home and family is with regular radon gas testing.
 But how do you know when is the best time of year to have your home tested?

 Ideal Conditions for Testing Your Home for Radon